Darren Davidson

+Darren Davidson is a British and Australian journalist.
+He is the managing editor and commercial director of The Australian newspaper.

 Davidson was born in the United Kingdom.
 He holds a BA Hons in History.
-After University, Davidson undertook a journalist apprenticeship with the National Council for the Training of Journalists.
+After university, Davidson undertook a journalist apprenticeship with the National Council for the Training of Journalists.

-He began his career in London, writing for local newspapers, business-to-business magazines and national newspapers including The Daily Telegraph.
+He began his career in London, writing for local newspapers, business-to-business magazines and national newspapers, including The Daily Telegraph.

-Davidson is married with one daughter and one son.
+Davidson became media editor of The Australian in November 2015 after joining The Australian in 2011.

+Davidson was the editor-in-chief of Storyful, a news and video company owned and operated by News Corp.
+Based at News Corp's New York headquarters, Davidson led editorial and commercial activities between 2018 and 2023.